programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 ## The DBSCAN Algorithm
 The basic DBSCAN algorithm is very well explained in the corresponding [wikipedia article](https://en.wikipedia.org/wiki/DBSCAN).

 1. The first step consists of defining an ε-distance (eps) that defines the neighborhood region (radius) of a data point.
-The second value that needs to be defined is the minimum amount of data points that should be located in the neighborhood of data point to define a region as dense (including the data point itself).
+The second value that needs to be defined is the minimum amount of data points that should be located in the neighborhood of a data point to define a region as dense (including the data point itself).
 2. The algorithm starts by choosing a random data point in the dataset as a starting point.
 DBSCAN then looks for other data points within the ε-region around the starting point.
 Suppose there are at least n datapoints (with n equals the minimum amount of data points specified before) in the neighborhood (including the starting point).
 In that case, the starting point and all the data points in the ε-region of the starting point are defined as core points that define a core cluster.
 If there are less than n data points found in the starting point's neighborhood, the datapoint is labeled as an outlier (yet, it might still become a member of another cluster later on).
 In this case, the algorithm continues by choosing another unlabeled data point from the dataset and restarts the algorithm at step 2.
 3. If an initial cluster was found, the DBSCAN algorithm analyzes the ε-region of each core point in the initial cluster.
 If a region includes at least n data points, new core points are created, and the algorithm continues by looking at the neighborhood of these newly assigned core points, and so on.
 If a core point has less than n data points, some of which are still unlabeled, they are also included in the cluster (as so-called border points).
 In case border points are part of different clusters, they are associated with the nearest cluster.
 4. Once every datapoint has been visited and labeled as either part of a cluster or as an outlier, the algorithm stops.

-Unlike the k-means algorithm, the difficulty does not lie in finding the right amount of cluster to start with but in figuring out which ε-region is most appropriate for the dataset.
+Unlike the k-means algorithm, the difficulty does not lie in finding the right amount of clusters to start with but in figuring out which ε-region is most appropriate for the dataset.
 A helpful method to find the proper eps value is explained in [this article on towardsdatascience.com](https://towardsdatascience.com/machine-learning-clustering-dbscan-determine-the-optimal-value-for-epsilon-eps-python-example-3100091cfbc).
 In short, we can plot the distance between each data point in a dataset and its nearest neighbor.
 We then look for the point in the plot with the steepest ascent (which allows a visual evaluation of the eps value, which is quite similar to the elbow method in the case of k-means).
 We will use this method later in this tutorial.

 Now that we know how our clustering algorithms generally work and which methods we can apply to settle on the right amount of clusters let us apply these concepts in the context of our datasets from *Brill's New Pauly* and the journal *Religion*.
 We will start by analyzing the `DNP_ancient_authors.csv` dataset.